opsmill/schema-library/extensions/modules/README.md

 This schema extension allows you to capture Device Modules related information like the serial number or the status.
 You can insert the Module into a Dcim Physical Device.

-[!NOTE]
-This extension doesn't contain any Node, you can use the extension module_linecards or modules_routing_engine to use it
+NOTE: This extension doesn't contain any Nodes, you can use the extension module_linecards or modules_routing_engine to use it

 - **Dependencies:** `base`
 - **Version:** 1.0